Skip to main content

 Source: Open-Meteo observed temps, bee flight model

-- 2 regions with High pollination risk this season
+- 1 region with Medium pollination risk this season

 > Action: Supplemental pollination options: increase hive density (2-4 hives/acre), deploy bumble bee boxes, or rent mason bees for early/cool bloom conditions.